Law, Government, Business & Science

 This does not erase the earlier career.
 It complicates it.

 Shapiro's life after the tabloids shows a familiar American pattern in one sense: public success interrupted by intimate devastation.
-The crucial fact is that he did not leave the response at memorial language.
+The central fact is that he did not leave the response at memorial language.
 He built an institution.
 However one judges its methods, the foundation represents an attempt to convert grief into organized prevention.

 That is more consequential than the archive's recycled fascination with whispers after verdicts.